at Ars Electronica, Linz

 Exhibition runs until 9 September during the Ars Electronica Festival: Out of the Box - The Midlife Crisis of the Digital Revolution, 2019

-arebyte Gallery are pleased to announce Seeing I, taking place as a residency and exhibition at Ars Electronica, 2019.
+arebyte Gallery are pleased to announce Seeing I, taking place as a residency and trial run exhibition at Ars Electronica, 2019.

 Seeing I is a psychological art experiment that examines the implications of surveillance technologies on our experience, and questions how much of the individual is an inherent personality and how large a portion of the individual is conditioned through a cultural identity.

 For seven consecutive days, British artist Mark Farid is living in the exhibition space.
 In the morning he puts on on a virtual reality headset and watches the first person point-of-view perspective of seven different people (the ‘Other’), from the moment they get out of bed in the morning, to the moment they go to sleep in the evening.

 Each day, Farid will watch a different person’s life; eating when they eat, and sleeping when they sleep.
 Otherwise, Farid is free to do as he pleases within the exhibition space, so long as the headset remains on.

 Each night, after the Other goes to sleep, Farid will take off the VR headset and speak to the projects’ clinical psychologist, Dr. Tamara Russell, through a microphone and speakers in the room.
 On the final night of the residency, a public conversation between Farid and Dr. Russell will take place in the exhibition space.
 This will be the first time Farid will have seen a real human being for seven days.

 Inspired by psychologist Philip Zimbardo’s Stanford Prison Experiment (1971), philosopher Jean Baudrillard’s Simulacra and Simulation (1981), and artist Josh Harris’ Quiet: We Live in Public (1999), Seeing I uses new technologies to examine constructions of the self in the 21st Century.